 In conversation: Community-building for normalizing Open Science/Open Research practices

 Two conversations discussing examples and insights from community-building initiatives intended to educate and normalize better open research practices, and the importance of peer-to-peer education and communication.

 Marcus Munafò (Video 1), Professor of Biological Psychology and MRC Investigator, University of Bristol & Chair, UK Reproducibility Network (UKRN) Steering Group

 Cristiana Bercea (Video 2), Postdoctoral Research Assistant, University of Reading & Open Research Champion Lead for School of Chemistry, Food and Pharmacy

 Robert Darby (Video 2), Research Data Manager, University of Reading

 Leave a comment below to participate in this discussion.

 Thank you for taking part in this discussion.
 Please note that your information will only be used for the purposes of leaving a comment on this discussion board.

-One response to “Community: Friday’s Full Program”
+2 responses to “Community: Friday’s Full Program”